Definition of Class A Shares

 Class A Share Funds

 Mutual funds have several categories of shares.
-Class A share funds refer to those shares which change an upfront free or front-end load on the initial investment.
-These shares go on to charge lower marketing fee and can benefit in case of a long-term holding.
-In contract Class B share funds have lower upfront charges but deferred sales charges.
-It should be noted that any investment in Class A share funds, or any funds for that matter, should be done after thorough research and understanding including that of the expense ratio and exit load.
+Class A share funds refer to those shares which charge an upfront fee or front-end load on the initial investment.
+These shares go on to charge lower marketing fees and can benefit in case of a long-term holding.
+In contrast, Class B share funds have lower upfront charges but deferred sales charges.

 Since Class A shares are privileged, they tend to be greater beneficiaries of profits than Class B shares.
-In most of the matter other than voting rights, Class B shares have similar characteristic as other classes of shares; for example, the dividends paid by the company.
+In most matters other than voting rights, Class B shares have similar characteristics as other classes of shares; for example, the dividends paid by the company.

 Class A shares are traded at a higher price than other shares.
-An example to this is Class A and Class B shares of Berkshire Hathaway that traded at $315,000 and $208, respectively on March 5, 2020.
+An example of this is Class A and Class B shares of Berkshire Hathaway that traded at $315,000 and $208, respectively, on March 5, 2020.

 Advantages of Class A Shares